theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 If the active states are {root, A, B, C, E, F} and an `a` event is processed what should happen?

 The obvious choices are that one of the transitions fire or that they both fire.
 Statecharts use a "broadcast" model, meaning that events are processed by all the children of an AND state, but the order of processing is not defined.
-So, in this example, either of the following sequence of actions should happen:
+So, in this example, either of the following sequence of actions should happen in response to an `a` event:

 *  Exit C, x Enter D, Exit F, y, Enter G, or
 *  Exit F, y, Enter G, Exit C, x Enter D.